zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated_runners.md

 ---
 ## Hosted runners

-[Hosted Runners for GitLab Dedicated](https://docs.gitlab.com/ee/administration/dedicated/hosted_runners.html) is a new product offered to our Dedicated Customers.
-Currently in beta, with general availability targeted for Q2 2026.
+[Hosted Runners for GitLab Dedicated](https://docs.gitlab.com/ee/administration/dedicated/hosted_runners.html) is a product first offered to our Dedicated Customers for beta testing in Q4 FY25, with a general availability target of Q2 FY26.

 ## Who is using Hosted Runners

 To identify if a customer is using Hosted Runners, use the Switchboard app.
-More information can be found in the [Switchboard workflow](dedicated_switchboard.md).
+More information can be found in the [Switchboard workflow](dedicated_switchboard.html).

 On the **Overview** tab look for **Additional services > Available hosted runners**.
 This section will be visible only if customer has hosted runners configured.

 ## Viewing Logs

 Runners logs are available through the tenant OpenSearch login.
-See [GitLab Dedicated Logs](dedicated_logs.md) to learn more.
+See [GitLab Dedicated Logs](dedicated_logs.html) to learn more.

 To view only runner logs use the filter: `fluentd_tag: -fleeting-logs`.
 The full value is `cloudwatch.<name>-fleeting-logs`, where `<name>` is the value of the name attribute in the [Runner Model](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/runner-model-schema/).